 - Their prolific growth can choke waterways and destabilize natural ecosystems and destroy native plants and animals.

 Water lettuce is easy to grow and an interesting addition to any garden, but the growth should be kept in check by removing excess plants.
-Never dispose of them in natural water bodies.
+Never dispose of water lettuce in natural water bodies.